je-sidestuff/AI-sandboxing/discussion/Evolution1.md

 The heuristic-agent will be capable of taking the slopspace from the slopspaces directory and deploying it to the '/agent' dir before work and returning it afterward.
 We can keep sensitive bits like the .git directory in the slopspace to isolate sensitive operation capability.

+Both the work signals and the slopspaces directory will be drivable through environment variables and default to different subdirectories of /host-agent-files.

+Remember to use the legacy 'sandbox/AI-sandboxing' as a reference to fill in some blanks.

+The project should have the same 'bootstrapping files' as other sub-projects like  'clod' (docker and gitignore for binaries and test files, Makefile with the same targets, an accompanying .github/workflows/ file for CI with the same setup as the one for 'clod', Dockerfile) In this case we need to consider that our Docker file must include its runtime dependencies.
+We'll want a similar Makefile capability to deploy dependencies locally, like we have in ambiguous-agent.

+We will follow the same paradigm with making our calls clauditable (unless they already are by virtue of nesting).

+If anything is too ambiguous in these instructions please document the decision paths rather than proceeding blindly and we will perform the work across multiple iterations.

 ```